Manju26/Data-Science-industry-project/README.md

-## This is the Git tutorials by Manju
+## This is the amazing Git tutorials by Manju
 ## we will learn gityfdfhhhjgit
+## these changes are by developer2